oyd11/awesome-lang/german.md

-https://www.newsinslowgerman.com/ - News in Slow German
+https://www.newsinslowgerman.com/ - News in Slow German (not free!)